kunamech/js-kronos/Readme.md

 ## Js-kronos

-A promise-based (at least for now) Node.js API wrapper for Kronos API with It's single dependency and utility tools.
+A promise-based Node.js API wrapper for Kronos API with It's single dependency and utility tools.
-Maintained by uurgothat aka cocoakacoco.
+Maintained by Thesourtimes.

 How to install?